couchbase/sync_gateway/README.md

 ## Using a precompiled build

+The latest stable build of the gateway is available:

+* [For Mac OS][MAC_STABLE_BUILD] (Requires Mac OS X 10.6 or later and a 64-bit CPU)
+* _Linux and Windows builds coming soon_

-If you downloaded a build of the gateway, then next to this README.md file will be an executable file called `sync_gateway`.
+In the unzipped folder next to this README.md file will be an executable file called `sync_gateway`.
 Simply run it as you would any other command-line tool.
 (You will probably want to move it to some directory in your shell $PATH, for convenience.)

 ## Building from source